-Weekly quizzes: every week, we will have unannounced quizzes.
+Quizzes: (in and out of class), we will have quizzes.
+They can be unannounced.
 They cover the reading assigned for the day, as well as force you to interact with any conceptual material we've been discussing in class.
 To learn statistics, you have to practice statistics!
 And these are designed to get you that practice.
-I only keep your highest five grades (for a total of 50 points), and I promise there will be at least six quizzes (meaning you can do poorly on one without being punished).
+I only keep your highest four grades (for a total of 60 points), and I promise there will be at least five quizzes (meaning you can do poorly on one without being punished).